J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

       <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-nyc2.JPG" alt="Alt text" width="300" height="105">
 </div><br />

-Anytime I was out and about on a mild winter day, no big coats...just *THE JACKET*...
+Anytime I was out and about on a mild winter day, it was *THE JACKET* and me...

 <table>
   <tr>